kamilburda/batcher/dev/sections/Customization.md

 When exporting each layer separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.

-**Apply opacity from layer groups**
+**Apply opacity from group layers**

-Combines opacity from all parent layer groups for each layer.
+Combines opacity from all parent group layers for each layer.
 This corresponds to how the layer is actually displayed in GIMP.

 For example, if a layer has 50% opacity and its parent group also has 50% opacity, the resulting opacity of the layer will be 25%.